DennisLovkvist/denta_manager/README.md

 Dependencies: .NET Core 5.0

+## About
+When working a servicedesk job I was looking for a replacement to Team Viewer Manager.
+Me and some of my colleagues wanted something faster and more lightweight that could run within the terminal (powershell).

 ## Future development
 * Visual changes on how the tree is drawn.
-* Ability to change key-mappings
+* Ability to change key-mappings.
+* Fix "rendering" when window is resized.

 ## Installation
 ### Build